 Do I have to ride in a group?

 No!
 We do not make you ride in convoy.
 We offer you the freedom to decide how you would like to ride.
 We give you a road book, GPS co-ordinates and hotel information.
 You can use this to self-navigate.
 If you prefer to ride with our Motorcycle Leader, then you can do this.
+However, we strongly caution against riding alone on the dirt roads; we recommend that ride such roads in a group of at least three riders.

 What is the average group size?